Dissertation Theses

 - Sparse Recovery Under Side Constraints Using Null Space Properties (opens in new tab)

-(Prof. Pfetsch) Frederic Matter - Interdiction Problems in Mixed-Integer Nonlinear Programming
+Frederic Matter (Prof. Pfetsch) - Interdiction Problems in Mixed-Integer Nonlinear Programming

-(Prof. Pfetsch) Andreas Schmitt
+Andreas Schmitt (Prof. Pfetsch)

 2020